micropython/micropython/windows/README.md

 Building using MS Visual Studio 2013 (or higher)
 ------------------------------------------------

-In IDE, open `micropython.vcxproj` and build.
+In the IDE, open `micropython.vcxproj` and build.

-To build from command line:
+To build from the command line:

     msbuild micropython.vcxproj